ocupop/hawaiitax/src/_resources/selling-your-home.md

 **Provided three tests are met:**

-1. &nbsp;You owned the home for two of the five years preceding the sale (the "ownership test")
+(1)&nbsp; You owned the home for two of the five years preceding the sale (the "ownership test")

-2. You used the home as your principal residence for two of the five years preceding the sale (the "use test"), and
+(2)&nbsp; You used the home as your principal residence for two of the five years preceding the sale (the "use test"), and

-3. You haven't taken advantage of the Section 121 exclusion in the two years preceding the sale (the "once-every-two-years rule").
+(3)&nbsp; You haven't taken advantage of the Section 121 exclusion in the two years preceding the sale (the "once-every-two-years rule").

 The maximum exclusion, as a general rule, cannot exceed $250,000 for Single filers and $500,000 for Joint filers.